 We have a workforce of approximately 250 staff, the majority of whom have extensive experience working in leadership roles across the education sector.
 There are a broad set of skills in this workforce, related to research, evaluation, analysis, education and organisational performance and development.
 ERO has a dedicated specialist team with skills in kaupapa Māori, Te Ao Māori who work through the medium of te reo Māori.

-Review officers are located in three regions: Northern-Te Tai Raki, Central-Te Tai Pūtahi Nui, Southern-Te Tai Tini, and Te Uepū ā-Motu, ERO’s Māori Review Services Unit.
+Review officers are located across the country, and include Te Uepū ā-Motu, ERO’s Māori Review Services Unit.
 Our Pacific Review Services are based in Auckland.

 The Education and Training Act (The Act) 2020

-- Chief Review Officer — Education and Training Act 2020 No 38 (as at 01 January 2022), Public Act 463 Chief Review Officer to perform certain functions – New Zealand Legislation
+- Chief Review Officer — Education and Training Act 2020, Public Act 463 Chief Review Officer to perform certain functions – New Zealand Legislation

-- Provisions concerning students with enrolment exemption (home schooling) — Education and Training Act 2020 No 38 (as at 01 January 2022), Public Act 466 Functions of Chief Review Officer – New Zealand Legislation
+- Provisions concerning students with enrolment exemption (home schooling) — Education and Training Act 2020, Public Act 466 Functions of Chief Review Officer – New Zealand Legislation

-- Provisions concerning hostels — Education and Training Act 2020 No 38 (as at 01 January 2022), Public Act 470 Functions of Chief Review Officer – New Zealand Legislation
+- Provisions concerning hostels — Education and Training Act 2020, Public Act 470 Functions of Chief Review Officer – New Zealand Legislation

-- Review of private schools – Education and Training Act 2020 No 38 (as at 01 January 2022), Public Act 9 Review of private schools – New Zealand Legislation
+- Review of private schools – Education and Training Act 2020 Public Act 9 Review of private schools – New Zealand Legislation